robotahmid07-debug/Team-Obsidian_BuildAthon_Competition-by-RoboNauts/README.md

                     X

  Field → Image → Smartphone → Local AI → Result
 The model is trained before deployment.
 The smartphone then acts as the edge inference device.
+This is particularly relevant for agricultural environments where reliable high-speed connectivity cannot always be assumed.

 Communication protocols: